This comprehensive guide will give you all the AP Statistics exam information and review tips to help you prepare for it.

 Although these benefits make AP Statistics an obvious choice for high schoolers, you still need to ask yourself if AP Stats is the subject you need.
 Let's explore a few pointers to help you decide.

-Do you love studying application-based math?
+Do you enjoy application-based math?

 What are your future goals?

-Is math one of your academic strengths in high school?
+Is math one of your strengths?

 How many other AP classes are you taking?
 How rigorous are they?